How to Advertise a Job:

 What is important when advertising a job vacancy?

-- Create a well-written job posting that highlights the attractive aspect of the job and your company.
+- Create a well-written job posting that highlights the attractive aspects of the job and your company.

 - Be truthful when describing the role, your company, and what is being offered.